Why You Need A Business Card For Your Blog? Best Answer In 2023

 The title of a business card is something bloggers wonder about a lot.
 You could simply keep the title “Owner” or “Founder” if you’re the owner of just one wonderful blog.

 It doesn’t matter who you are.
 You should consider it if you manage a community blog.
-As an example, if you provide business services you might want to list “Graphic Designer, Blogger.”
+For example, if you provide business services, you might want to list “Graphic Designer, Blogger.”

 Also, if you’re interested in freelance writing, you might want to list “Writer and Blogger” or “Writer.”
 Just don’t worry about including a title.

 Depending on the situation.
-It may be a good idea to put your Flickr information there if you’re a photographer with a lot of activity on Flickr.
-Facebook is another option if you have a lot of followers.
-Don’t put too much information on your business card, however.
+It may be a good idea to put your Facebook, LinkedIn, and Instagram handles there if you’re a photographer with a lot of activity.

 Instead, use your blog to connect with people.
 Your blog’s homepage should include all the social media buttons you use so readers can easily access all of your social media accounts.

 If you have space, you may want to include your city and state.
 But why?
-Brands sometimes hire bloggers that live in a specific region for a campaign.
+Brands sometimes hire bloggers who live in a specific region for a campaign.

 This makes it easy for your blog visitors to find out where you live since you make it easy for them to find it.